 Summer is a great time to get outside and enjoy all the activities that nice weather allows us to do.
 Whether it be a trip to the beach, a quick weekend get-away or a night out at your favorite team’s home game, our summer excursions usually involve a car to get us there.
-The summer season can bring intense, extreme heat and just as we humans can be affected by soaring temperatures, so can our cars.
+The summer season can bring intense, extreme temps and just as we humans can be affected by excessive heat, so can our cars.
 The last thing you want to have happen is to be stranded by the side of the road on a hot summer day because the heat has gotten the best of your vehicle.

 Here are some important tips for successfully driving in extreme heat.